- Taste of Kendall

 Illinois Content Area Test, Early Childhood Education (Field 107)

-Per the Illinois State board of Education – Effective July 22, 2015 all tests of “basic skills”, including the Illinois Basic Skills Tests # 96, #300, TAP #400, as well as qualifying ACT plus Writing and SAT tests are valid indefinitely.
-Once a test of “basic skills” is passed it will never expire.
-All Illinois other licensure tests will be valid for 10 years from the date passed.
+Per the Illinois State board of Education – Effective July 22, 2015 all tests of “basic skills”, including the Illinois Basic Skills Tests (096 and 300), Test of Academic Proficiency (TAP) 400, as well as qualifying ACT plus Writing and SAT tests are valid indefinitely.
+Additionally, effective January 6, 2017, all other Illinois licensure tests, including content area tests, the edTPA, and the APT, will be valid indefinitely.
 Further clarifications can be directed to an Enrollment Advisor or the Licensure Officer.